Judicial aspects of race in the United States: Civil rights movement and later

 Legislation enacting racial segregation was finally overturned in the 1950s and the 1960s, after the nation had been morally challenged and educated by activists of the civil rights movement.
 In 1954, Brown v.
-Board of Education had the United States Supreme Court rule that "separate but equal" was inherently discriminatory, and the integration of public schools was ordered.
+Board of Education had the US Supreme Court rule that "separate but equal" was inherently discriminatory, and the integration of public schools was ordered.
 An executive order of 1961, by President John F. Kennedy, created the Equal Employment Opportunity Commission to oversee workplace affirmative action.
 In 1965, Executive Order 11246, signed by President Lyndon B. Johnson, enforced that policy.
 In the 1970s and the 1980s, the policy included court-supervised desegregation busing plans.

 Over the next 20 years, a succession of court decisions and federal laws, including the Civil Rights Act of 1964, the Voting Rights Act of 1965, the 1972 Gates v.
-Collier Supreme Court ruling to end racial segregation in prisons, the Home Mortgage Disclosure Act (1975), and measures to end mortgage discrimination, prohibited de jure racial segregation and discrimination in the U.S.
+Collier Supreme Court ruling to end racial segregation in prisons, the Home Mortgage Disclosure Act (1975), and measures to end mortgage discrimination, prohibited de jure racial segregation and discrimination in the US.

-The Immigration Act of 1965 discontinued some quotas based on national origin, with preference given to those who have U.S. relatives.
+The Immigration Act of 1965 discontinued some quotas based on national origin, with preference given to those who have US relatives.
 For the first time, Mexican and other Latin American immigration was restricted.

 Residential segregation took various forms.
 Some state constitutions (such as that of that of California) had clauses giving local jurisdictions the right to regulate where members of certain "races" could live.
 Restrictive covenants in deeds had prevented minorities from purchasing properties from any subsequent owner.
 In the 1948 case of Shelley v.
-Kraemer, the U.S. Supreme Court ruled that such covenants were unenforceable in a court of law.
+Kraemer, the US Supreme Court ruled that such covenants were unenforceable in a court of law.
 Residential segregation patterns had already become established in most American cities, but they have taken new forms in areas of increased immigration.
 New immigrant populations have typically moved into older areas to become established, and that pattern of population succession is seen in many areas.
 Many ethnic populations appear to prefer to live in areas of concentration, with their own foods, stores, religious institutions and other familiar services.
 People from a village or region often resettle close together in new areas, even as they move into suburban areas.

 In 1978, American Indian Religious Freedom Act (AIRFA) was to preserve the rights of American Indians, Eskimos, Aleuts, and Native Hawaiians to traditional religious practices.
-Before the AIRFA was passed, certain U.S. federal laws interfered with the traditional religious practices of many indigenous Americans.
+Before the AIRFA was passed, certain US federal laws interfered with the traditional religious practices of many indigenous Americans.

 Redistricting of voting districts has always been a political process and been manipulated by parties or power groups to try to gain advantage.
 In an effort to prevent African American populations from being divided to dilute their voting strength and representation, federal courts oversaw certain redistricting decisions in the South for decades to overturn the injustice of the previous century's disfranchisement.